Revisiting Buchdahl transformations: New static and rotating black holes in vacuum, double copy, and hairy extensions: Further Comments

 Numerous avenues of exploration emerge from these findings.
 The study of spacetime with acceleration \cite{Kinnersley:1970zw,Pravda:2000vh} proves to be particularly promising, offering a highly nontrivial static seed spacetime for investigation in this context.
 This could potentially lead to a C-metric spacetime embedded within a Levi-Civita-like background, possibly altering the form of the standard conical singularities presented in the metric.
 Since these are vacuum solutions, Harrison transformations \cite{harrison1968new} can be readily applied, facilitating the straightforward construction of their charged extensions with both electric and magnetic monopolic charges.
 Furthermore, it would be feasible to embed them within an electromagnetic background \cite{Bonnor_1954,Melvin1966}.
 Similarly, employing Ehlers transformations \cite{Ehlers:1957zz,Ehlers:1959aug}, these solutions could acquire properties of stationarity, such as NUT charge or vortex-like background characteristics \cite{Barrientos:2024pkt}.
 Investigating the causal structures and geometric features of these spacetimes would undoubtedly represent a significant advancement in determining the spectrum of solutions of Einstein vacuum gravity.
 Transitioning to scenarios involving rotation, a comprehensive geometrical analysis of the Levi-Civita extension of the Myers-Perry black hole appears imperative.
 Moreover, given that we have access to Buchdahl transformations of the second kind and that the use of Ehlers and Harrison transformations is ensured within the Einstein-Scalar framework, all aforementioned constructions can be executed in the presence of a massless minimally coupled scalar field.
 Consequently, within the realm of very minimalistic scalar-tensor theories, the spectrum of exact solutions seems notably enriched by these discoveries, particularly when considering the utilization of frame transformations \cite{Bekenstein:1974sf,Ayon-Beato:2015ada}.
 A subsequent step could involve augmenting the theory by including a cosmological constant, as demonstrated in \cite{Tangen:2007yn}.
 With this extension, not only can solutions of the type considered and mentioned here be utilized as seeds, but also cylindrically symmetric black holes \cite{Lemos:1994xp}.
 It would then be feasible to apply transformations along the translational symmetry Killing vector $\partial_z$, either independently or in combination with the usual Killing vectors $\partial_t$ and $\partial_\varphi$.

 We anticipate that exploring these additional avenues of research will provide us with a more comprehensive understanding of the spectrum of exact solutions in Einstein and Einstein-Scalar theories.

 \acknowledgments We thank Andr\'es Anabal\'on for interesting discussions regarding the Kaluza-Klein uplift of \eqref{HAIRYEXTENSION}.
 The work of J.B. is supported by FONDECYT Postdoctorado grant 3230596.
-A.C. is partially supported by FONDECYT grant 1210500 and by Primus grant PRIMUS/23/SCI/005 from Charles University.
+A.C. is partially supported by FONDECYT grant 1210500 and by PRIMUS/23/SCI/005 and GAČR 22-14791S grants from Charles University.
 The work of M.H. is partially supported by FONDECYT grant 1210889.
-J.O is partially supported by FONDECYT grant 1221504.
+J.O. is partially supported by FONDECYT grant 1221504.